AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/marketo-plugin-releases-for-microsoft-dynamics.md

 title: Marketo Plugin Releases for Microsoft Dynamics
 exl-id: c9c25e11-bcf7-49bf-920a-4182af27d278
 ---
-# Marketo Plugin Releases for Microsoft Dynamics {#marketo-plugin-releases-for-microsoft-dynamics}
+# Marketo Plugin Releases for [!DNL Microsoft Dynamics] {#marketo-plugin-releases-for-microsoft-dynamics}

-When you first sync to Microsoft Dynamics, you download the latest version of the the plugins for Marketo.
+When you first sync to [!DNL Microsoft Dynamics], you download the latest version of the the plugins for Marketo.
 Periodically, Marketo updates these plugins, so you can return to the same place to download the new version.

-[Download the latest plugin](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/download-the-marketo-lead-management-solution.md) corresponding to your Dynamics release.
+[Download the latest plugin](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/download-the-marketo-lead-management-solution.md) corresponding to your [!DNL Dynamics] release.

 ![](assets/marketo-plugin-releases-for-microsoft-dynamics-1.png)

-## Updating your Dynamics Solution {#updating-your-dynamics-solution}
+## Updating your [!DNL Dynamics] Solution {#updating-your-dynamics-solution}

-1. Import the latest version of the solution over the existing version of your Dynamics CRM (ex: if your Dynamics CRM has version 1.4 and the latest version is 1.5, you would import _over_ version 1.4).
+1. Import the latest version of the solution over the existing version of your [!DNL Dynamics] CRM (ex: if your [!DNL Dynamics] CRM has version 1.4 and the latest version is 1.5, you would import _over_ version 1.4).

 1. You will see the following pop-up.
 Select **Update** and **Maintain customizations**, then click **Import**.